 Cloudera Manager's activity monitoring capability monitors the MapReduce, Pig, Hive, Oozie, and streaming jobs, Impala queries, and YARN applications running or that have run on your cluster.
-The Activity Monitor provides many statistics about the performance of and resources used by those jobs, queries, and applications.
-You can see which users are running jobs, queries, and applications both at the current time and through dashboards that show historical activity.
-When the individual jobs are part of larger workflows (using Oozie, Hive, or Pig), these jobs are aggregated into activities that can be monitored as a whole, as well as by the component MapReduce jobs.
+When the individual jobs are part of larger workflows (using Oozie, Hive, or Pig), these jobs are aggregated into MapReduce jobs that can be monitored as a whole, as well as by the component jobs.